williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Activate U2F Factor
 {:.api .api-operation}

+> Activating a U2F factor is an {% api-lifecycle ea %} release.

-Activation involves getting the registration information from the U2F token using the platform APIs and passing it to Okta.
+Activation gets the registration information from the U2F token using the platform APIs and passes it to Okta.

 ##### Get registration information from U2F token by calling the U2F Javascript call
 {:.api .api-response .api-response-example}